newexo/alphafold-bibliography/README.md

-# alphafold-bibliography
+# bitesized-bibliography
-Latex and bibtex for a proposed expositional paper on AlphaFold
+Latex and bibtex for expositional papers on applications of ML to biology.